justb4/justobjects.nl/content/drafts/index.md

 * Oct 19-20 - [FOSS4G-NL at ITC Enschede][72] - In Real Life

 [FOSS4G Buenos Aires][36] needs special mention.
 As an online conference, apart from amazing content, I was very impressed with the technical and organizational setup.
 Even the social events were fun to join.
-Often people are tired of Zoom, Teams, etc but the LOC had introduced tools like Work Adventure and StreamYard to enable more "cozyness".
+Folks are tired of Zoom, Teams, etc but the FOSS4G LOC had introduced tools like Work Adventure and StreamYard to enable more "cozyness".
 Offcourse nothing can replace a real event, but this came close.
-The Dinner Gala was really fun.
+The Gala Dinner was really fun!

 Jody Garnett words it very well in his Tweet: